christianmlong/personal/notes/mac setup notes.md

 I also read something about the hidden files not working in Column View, but this is unrelated - I am having this problem in List View.

+#### Pycharm and ideaVim

+I export all my PyCharm settings to this file

+    ~/projects/public-personal/config/pycharm/settings.jar

+To re-enable key repeat when using ideaVim with PyCharm

+    defaults write com.jetbrains.PyCharm ApplePressAndHoldEnabled -bool false

+A reboot is required to get the change to be effective.

 #### Diff and Merge

 I tried to set up some diff and merge utilities.
 Here's what didn't work.